bpedryc83/travel-agency/README.md

 - React
 - Redux

 The application was entirely created and developed by the single author, Bartłomiej Pedryc.
 This is an application covering both backend and frontend, providing a comprehensive user experience.
-The application operates on a MySQL database on a remote server, and database operations are performed using the Prisma tool in TypeScript.
+The application operates on a MySQL database on remote server, and database operations are performed using the Prisma tool in TypeScript.

 ## Screenshots